 Naturally, when it comes to CS:GO, the card delivers in spades.
 It never dips below 240 frames per second, and with average framerates at 1080p in the 500s you can be sure that you're getting some smooth gameplay out of this card.
 It's also our GPU of choice if you plan on playing at 1440p 240Hz or 4K 144Hz; in both situations it won't drop below those refresh rates at any point, making it a good choice if you're someone who likes their eye candy when gaming.

 As you've no doubt been realizing it's not all that hard to reach the higher echelons of the framerate world in CS:GO (though, again, make sure your CPU and the rest of your system is up to par) so crafting a dedicated setup for Counter-Strike: Global Offensive doesn't have to be extremely expensive, even if you're starting from scratch.

 If you're on a budget you can always go for a 144 Hz setup; that'll drastically lower your equipment costs but it is recommended to go 240 frames if you're trying to reach the higher levels of the CS:GO competitive scene.

-That said; professional players are operating at a level most of us will not even get close to where even the tiniest advantage matters, so it's definitely possible to be competitive on a smaller budget.
+In reality it's also important to consider that professional players are operating at a level most of us will not even get close to.
+For them, even the tiniest advantage matters, so it's definitely possible to be competitive on a smaller budget if you're not playing in the upper echelons of the competitive scene.
 We would definitely recommend going for (at the very least) a 144Hz setup though.